 Should I Close My Account?

 If you have the AA Platinum Select, you should be aware of Citi's rules to determine eligibility for a welcome bonus on a new account.
 If you close your AA Platinum Select card because of this devaluation, you won't be able to earn a signup bonus on the same card for four years from the date you last received the bonus on this card.

 However, as long as it has been more than 48 months since you received a bonus on the AA Platinum Select, you should qualify for a new bonus on this co-brand card right now.
-Barclays doesn't have a similar rule, so if you decide it isn't worth keeping your Aviator Red or Silver card, there shouldn't be an adverse effect on your eligibility for other cards unless the rules change.
+Barclays doesn't have a similar rule, so if you decide it isn't worth keeping your Aviator Red or Aviator Silver, there shouldn't be an adverse effect on your eligibility for other cards unless the rules change.

 You can learn more by checking out our complete guide to credit card application rules.